Memphis Wrongful Death Attorneys

 When a loved one dies, all of his or her family and friends mourn the loss and begin to learn how to live without the loved one.
-But when the death is due to someone else’s mistake, the healing process can take so much longer.
+But when the death is due to someone else’s negligence, the healing process can take so much longer.
 It just seems so unfair.

-What Is Wrongful Death in Tennessee?
+What is wrongful death in Tennessee?

-In order to prove a wrongful death case, certain elements must exist:
+To prove a wrongful death case, certain elements must exist:

 - A human being has been killed prematurely.